Kansas CLE Requirements

 How many Kansas CLE credits can I carry over?

-Kansas attorneys can carry over 10.00 CLE credits to the next compliance period.
+Kansas attorneys may carry over 10.00 CLE credits to the next compliance period.
 Ethics and professionalism credits carry over as general credits.
 You cannot carry over Kansas CLE credit hours approved for teaching, authorship, or law practice management credit.

 Yes, under Kansas Supreme Court Rule 808(a), you can earn only 8.00 CLE credits in one day.